Frequently Asked Questions

 +

-TIME transactions achieve finality in under 5 seconds, typically 3-5 seconds.
+TIME transactions achieve finality in under 100ms through masternode BFT consensus.

 Unlike blockchains that require multiple confirmations over 10+ minutes, TIME transactions are: